r-flowcode/spring-in-docker/readme.md

 # Spring-Boot Docker Image

-In this application, I have developed a simple SpringBoot application with a single rest endpoint **/rest/hello-world**.
-This application is embedded in a Docker image using the bash script **create-and-export-docker-image.sh**.
+This repository serves as an example of a Java/SpringBoot application that is built in a secure Docker container.

+The example application has a REST-Endpoint **/rest/hello-world** that returns random data.
+The BASH script **create-and-export-docker-image.sh** is used to build the application and embed it in a Docker image.

 ### **To run without Docker**
 ```